Scifabric/pybossa/doc/user/app_settings.rst

 #. :ref:`app-details`: here you will be able to change the name
    of the application, the description, icon, etc.
 #. :ref:`task-settings`: this button will open the :ref:`task-settings` page where you
-   will be able to configure the :ref:`task-scheduler`, modify the :ref:`task-redundancy` and :ref:`delete-tasks` and its associated task runs (also known as answers).
+   will be able to configure the :ref:`task-scheduler`, change the :ref:`task-priority`, modify the :ref:`task-redundancy` and :ref:`delete-tasks` and its associated task runs (also known as answers).